Open-Systems-Pharmacology/Lisinopril-model/Evaluation/Input/Content/Section2.3_Model_Parameters_and_Assumptions.md

 The parameters values for `Intestinal permeability` and `Permeability P(intracellular->interstitial) Mucosa` were optimized based on clinical oral data, see [Section 2.3.4](#model-parameters-and-assumptions-identification).
 The measured solubility of lisinopril was taken from Product information from Cayman Chemical Co (see [Section 2.2.1](#invitro-and-physico-chemical-data)).

-Tablet dissolution was modeled using an empirical Weibull dissolution approach, with the corresponding parameters estimated accordingly.
+Tablet dissolution was modeled using an empirical Weibull dissolution approach, with the corresponding parameters estimated (Dissolution time and shape).

 ### Distribution <a id="model-parameters-and-assumptions-distribution"></a>